NewLezaiYa/FinalSuspectWebsite/README.en.md

 ## Contributors

-This project is primarily developed by developer [LezaiYa](https://gitee.com/LezaiYa), with support from the community.
+This project is primarily developed by developer [LezaiYa](https://github.com/NewLezaiYa), with support from the community.

 ## Open Source License

-This project is licensed under the MIT License.
+This project is licensed under the AGPL-3.0 License.
 For details, please refer to the [LICENSE](LICENSE) file.

 ## Contact

-If you have any suggestions or questions, please submit an issue or contact the author.
+If you have any suggestions or questions, please submit an [issue](https://github.com/NewLezaiYa/FinalSuspectWebsite/issues).

 ---